 If you are on the conventional sewer system it is the responsibility of the property owner/renter to call a plumber and pay the bill.
 The City does not take responsibility for blockages and clogs on the private property.

-Weeds need to be mowed when they become a fire hazard or injurious or detrimental to the public health or welfare and to create an unsightly or unsanitary condition.
+Weeds and grass need to be mowed when they become a fire hazard or injurious or detrimental to the public health or welfare and to create an unsightly or unsanitary condition.
 Weeds and grass should not be any higher than 8 inches at any given time.

-Yes, from the property line to the roadway, which is hard surfaced or where the hard surface should be is the continuing obligation of the adjacent property owner.
+Yes, from the property line to the roadway, which is generally hard surfaced or where the hard surface should be is the continuing obligation of the adjacent property owner.
 This includes all facing roadways of one’s property, particularly if a corner lot.

 There is not a maximum number of registered vehicles allowed at a residence, but parking is allowed only on streets, within garages, carports, and other structures, or on driveways or parking lots.

 It depends on whether the cars are inoperable vehicles as defined in the City of Irrigon Code.
 A person wishing to keep an inoperable vehicle on their property outside of a garage, carport or driveway must obtain a permit from the city of Irrigon.
 The application for such a permit must be accompanied by signatures from the owners of property within two hundred fifty feet (250') of the subject property.